QuentinRa/blog.quentinra.dev/programming-languages/web/_general/random/cookies.md

 **Client**: the client will send the cookies and their current value in every following request, in the header `Cookie`.

 🔥 Cookies can be created, edited, deleted by the client.
+Go to the tab "Application" or "Storage" of the devtools and select "Cookies".
 </div><div>

 Cookies can be used